Jennifer Aniston and Ex John Mayer Sighted at Same Hollywood Hot Spot

 "I've never really gotten over it," Mayer told Rolling Stone in 2012, reflecting on breaking up with her and the comments he made about it outside of a gym.
 "It was one of the worst times of my life."

-Whether it's divine intervention or simple Los Angeles proximity, Aniston's exes haven't been far away as of late.
+Whether it's divine intervention or just Los Angeles proximity, Aniston's exes haven't been far away as of late.
 Last month, the star and her ex-husband Brad Pittpractically broke the Internet when they reunited backstage at the 2020 SAG Awards as newly minted winners.

 We'll just be here keeping our eyes peeled.